nickyiliwang0000/h/programming-fundamentals/functions.md

 Pass | to provide arguments to a function
 Call | to ask JavaScript to evaluate a function Return| to pass back a value from a function

-## A note on scope
+## Intro to scope

-In JavaScript, `scope` defines the visibility or accessibility of our variables.
+In JavaScript, *scope* defines the visibility or accessibility of our variables.

 When working with functions, the parameters and variables that we define _inside_ of a function are visible and accessible only within that function and are not accessible outside of the function.
-This is known as `function scope` (sometimes referred to as `local scope`).
+This is known as *function scope* (sometimes referred to as *local scope*).

-Any variables defined outside of a function have `global scope`.
+Any variables defined outside of a function have *global scope*.
 This means that these variables can be accessed anywhere within an application, including within functions.

 ```js
 // global scope